integralfx/MemTestHelper/DDR4 OC Guide.md

 #### G.Skill 042 Code
 * Similar to Corsair, G.Skill uses a 042 code to indicate the ICs.
 * Example: 04213X**8**8**1**0B
   * The first bolded character is the density.
-4 for 4Gb, 8 for 8Gb and S for 16Gb.
+4 for 4Gb, 8 for 8Gb, and S for 16Gb.
   * The second bolded number is the manufacturer.
 1 for Samsung, 2 for Hynix, 3 for Micron, 4 for PSC (powerchip), 5 for Nanya, and 9 for JHICC.
   * The last character is the revision.
   * This is the code for Samsung 8Gb B-die.
 * See the [r/overclocking wiki](https://www.reddit.com/r/overclocking/wiki/ram/ddr4#wiki_new_markings_-_.22042_code.22_table) for a full list.
 #### Kingston Code
 * Example: DPM**M**16A1823
   * The bolded letter indicates the manufacturer.
-H for Hynix, M for Micron and S for Samsung.
+H for Hynix, M for Micron, and S for Samsung.
   * The next 2 digits indicate ranks.
 08 = single rank and 16 = dual rank.
   * The next letter indicates the production month.
 1-9, A, B, C.
   * THe next 2 digits indicate the production year.
-  * This is the code for dual rank Micron produced in October 2018.
+  * This is the code for dual-rank Micron produced in October 2018.
 * [Source](http://www.xtremesystems.org/forums/showthread.php?285750-Interesting-memory-deals-thread&p=5230258&viewfull=1#post5230258)

 ### A Note on Logical Ranks and Density
-* Single rank sticks usually clock higher than dual rank sticks, but depending on the benchmark the performance gain from rank interleaving<sup>1</sup> can be significant enough to outperform faster single rank sticks.
+* Single rank sticks usually clock higher than dual-rank sticks, but depending on the benchmark the performance gain from rank interleaving<sup>1</sup> can be significant enough to outperform faster single-rank sticks.
 [This can be observed in both synthetics and games](https://kingfaris.co.uk/ram).
-   * On recent platforms (Comet Lake and Zen3), BIOS and memory controller support for dual rank has improved greatly.
+   * On recent platforms (Comet Lake and Zen3), BIOS and memory controller support for dual-rank has improved greatly.
 On many Z490 boards, dual rank Samsung 8Gb B-die (2x16GB) will clock just as high as single-rank B-die, meaning you have all the performance gains of rank interleaving with little to no downsides.
    * <sup>1</sup>Rank interleaving allows the memory controller to parallelize memory requests, for example writing on one rank while the other is refreshing.
 The impact of this is easily observed in AIDA64 copy bandwidth.
 From the eyes of the memory controller, it doesn't matter whether the second rank is on the same DIMM (two ranks on one DIMM) or a different DIMM (two DIMM in one channel).
 It does however matter from an overclocking perspective when you consider memory trace layouts and BIOS support.
    * Having a second rank of the same IC also means that there are twice as many bank groups available.
 That means that short timings - such as RRD_S rather than RRD_L - can be used more often, as it's more likely for there to be a fresh bank group available.
 The long timing (L) is required when operating on the same bank group twice in a row, and when there are 7 other bank groups instead of 3 you have a lot more choice to avoid doing that.
    * It also means that there are twice as many banks, and thus twice as many memory rows can be open at any given time.
 It's more likely that the row that you need will be open.
-You won't have to close row A, open row B and then close B to open A again as often.
+You won't have to close row A, open row B, and then close B to open A again as often.
 You're held up by operations like RAS/RC/RCD (when waiting for a row to open because it was closed) and RP (when waiting for a row to close so that you can open another one) less often.
-   * x16 configurations will have half as many banks and bank groups compared to the traditional x8 configurations which means less performance.
+   * x16 configurations will have half as many banks and bank groups compared to the traditional x8 configurations which mean less performance.
 See [buildzoid's video](https://www.youtube.com/watch?v=k6SIdxq2yxE) for more information.
 * Density matters when determining how far your ICs can go.
 For example, 4Gb AFR and 8Gb AFR will not overclock the same despite sharing the same name.
 The same can be said for Micron Rev. B which exists as both 8Gb and 16Gb.
-The 16Gb ICs overclock better and are sold as both in 16GB and 8GB capacities despite the DIMMs using 8 chips.
+The 16Gb ICs overclock better and are sold both in 16GB and 8GB capacities despite the DIMMs using 8 chips.
 The 8GB sticks have their SPD modified and can be found in higher-end Crucial kits (BLM2K8G51C19U4B).
-* As the count of ranks total in a system increases, so does the load on the memory controller.
-This usually means that more memory ranks will a require higher voltage, especially VCCSA on Intel and SOC voltage on AMD.
+* As the count of ranks' total in a system increases, so does the load on the memory controller.
+This usually means that more memory ranks will require higher voltage, especially VCCSA on Intel and SOC voltage on AMD.

 ### Voltage Scaling
 * Voltage scaling simply means how the IC responds to voltage.
 * On many ICs, tCL scales with voltage, meaning giving it more voltage can allow you to drop tCL.
 Conversely, tRCD and/or tRP typically do not scale with voltage on many ICs, meaning no matter how much voltage you pump into it, it will not budge.
-As far as I know, tCL, tRCD, tRP and possibly tRFC can (or can not) see voltage scaling.
+As far as I know, tCL, tRCD, tRP, and possibly tRFC can (or can not) see voltage scaling.
 * Similarly, if a timing scales with voltage that means you can increase the voltage to run the same timing at a higher frequency.
 ![CL11 Voltage Scaling](https://i.imgur.com/66GrCz3.png)
   * You can see that tCL scales almost linearly up to DDR4-2533 with voltage on 8Gb CJR.
   * tCL on Samsung B-Die has perfect linear scaling with voltage.
   * tCL on Micron Rev. E also has perfect linear scaling with voltage.
   * I've adapted this data into a [calculator](https://www.desmos.com/calculator/psisrpx3oh).
 Change the *f* and *v* sliders to the frequency and voltage you want and it will output the frequencies and voltages achievable for a given CL (assuming that CL scales linearly up to 1.50v).
-For example, DDR4-3200 CL14 at 1.35V should be able to do ~DDR4-3333 CL14 at 1.40V, ~DDR4-3533 CL14 at 1.45V and DDR4-3733 CL14 at 1.50V.
+For example, DDR4-3200 CL14 at 1.35V should be able to do ~DDR4-3333 CL14 at 1.40V, ~DDR4-3533 CL14 at 1.45V, and DDR4-3733 CL14 at 1.50V.

 * B-die tRFC Voltage Scaling
 ![B-die tRFC Voltage Scaling](https://i.imgur.com/Wngug1M.png)